 We also propose that sections 6320 and 6330, along with the related regulations, be amended to provide alleged nominees and alter egos the same CDP rights that are given to taxpayers.

+Lastly, alternatively to CDP rights, we propose expanding the current CAP rights afforded to third parties labeled as nominee or alter-ego to allow for a meaningful opportunity for the third parties to present their side.

 DISCUSSION